- This event has passed.

 Please join us for the opening celebration of our newest exhibition, Pop Stars!
 Popular Culture and Contemporary Art.
-The reception begins at 6pm with introductory remarks on the exhibition by Chief Curator Alice Gray Stites and a special lecture by featured artist Derrick Adams.
+The event will feature an artist walk + talk tour and conversation with Derrick Adams and Chief Curator Alice Gray Stites led by host Rahsaan Gandy.

 ABOUT THE EXHIBITION